platform9/support-locker/pf9-4-upgrade-chk/README.md

 ```
 Ubuntu:
 - apt-get update
+- add-apt-repository -y cloud-archive:queens
+- apt update -y
+#For the libvirt upgrade, you will hit "Enter" and accept the defaults to the questions
 - apt-get install --only-upgrade \*libvirt\*
+#For the libvirt upgrade, you will hit "Enter" and accept the defaults to the questions
 - apt-get install --only-upgrade \*qemu\*
 - apt-get install --only-upgrade pf9-neutron-ovs-agent